sybrew/the-seo-framework/readme.txt

 		* TODO social image input.
 		* 301 Redirect input.
 		* Canonical URL input.
-	* TODO Feeds now have a "X-Robots-tag: noindex, follow" header, so Google doesn't have to guess your intent.
+	* Google (and other search engines...) no longer have to guess your intent and possibily index these endpoints mistakenly:
+		* Feeds, via a `X-Robots-Tag` header.
+		* robots.txt, via a `X-Robots-Tag` header.
-	* TODO Comment pagination now has a forced noindex robots meta tag, so Google doesn't have to guess your intent.
+		* Comment pagination, via a forced `noindex` robots' meta tag.
 	* Multidimensional selection for robots-meta on posts, pages, and terms.
 	* A new accessibility feature for the SEO Bar.
 You can now convert the characters to symbols to discern warnings more easily.
 	* After installing The SEO Framework, users who have `update_plugins` capabilities may now see a confirmation that the plugin's set up, and that there are installation instructions available.